 - A historical graph representation of calculated levels over time.

 To calculate your playing levels, we use a complex algorithm loosely based on the Elo System.
 The Elo System is a well know ranking system used by many organizations to rank players or teams.

 Calculated playing levels are calculated each night at midnight (PST).
 For each match played, the system takes into account your opponent's playing level, and the accuracy of their level.
-The more accurate your opponent's playing level, the greater the influence it will have on your's.
+The more accurate your opponent's playing level, the greater the influence it will have on your own.
 The lower your playing level accuracy is, the more it can fluctuate.
-The higher your playing level is, the more stable it becomes.
+The higher your playing level accuracy is, the more stable it becomes.